bilalramzan06/bilalramzan06/README.md

 ## Summary

 I am currently pursuing a bachelor's degree in Computer Science at Minhaj University Lahore.
 My passion lies in utilizing data science to address real-world challenges.
-In addition to my academic pursuits, I have hands-on experience in website development, having developed various websites during my internship.
-I have also completed several data science projects using Python.
+In addition to my academic pursuits, I have hands-on experience in website development, having developed various websites in all domains.
+I have also completed several data science projects.
 My ultimate goal is to become a proficient data scientist and contribute to meaningful solutions for real-world problems.

 ## Experience

+### OMEGA FinTech
+**Financial Analyst**
+*September 2023 - Present*
+Remote, USA

 ### PITB Incubation Wing
 **IT Specialist**